rahi-lab/targettrack/README.md

   </p>

 3. Highlight the points by pressing on their corresponding key in the neuron bar or by clicking on it.
 The highlighted neurons' key becomes green as you can see in the figure below (orange when the highlighted neuron is absent).
 The Tracks tab also displays the presence of neurons.
-You can change the label of the highlighted neurons by pressing the `Renumber` button in the `Annotate` tab.
+You can assign a key to a neurons by pressing the blank button on top of the top bar.
 Press down the corresponding key to annotate a neuron.
 <p align="center">
 <img src="src/Images/Highlight-points.png" width=600>
 </p>